apache/mxnet/docs/tutorials/gluon/learning_rate_schedules.md

 Note: unlike `FactorScheduler`, the `base_lr` is set as an argument when instantiating the schedule.

+And we don't evaluate at `iteration=0` (to get `base_lr`) since we are working with schedules starting at `iteration=1`.

 ### Custom Schedules

-You can implement your own custom schedule with a function or callable class, that takes an integer denoting the iteration index (e.g. 123) and returns a float representing the learning rate to be used for that iteration.
+You can implement your own custom schedule with a function or callable class, that takes an integer denoting the iteration index (starting at 1) and returns a float representing the learning rate to be used for that iteration.
 We implement the Cosine Annealing Schedule in the example below as a callable class (see `__call__` method).

 ```python